Frequently Asked Questions

 We suggest you read our Grad School Guide—it’s a great resource if you are considering graduate school in economics!

-2. I am not interested in pursuing graduate studies after I graduate.
-Are there any suggested classes I should take?
+2. Are there any suggested classes I should take if I am not interested in pursuing graduate studies after I graduate?
 Are there any courses recommended for career fields that econ majors commonly pursue?

 1. How can I receive the Economics department weekly email blasts?